faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/README.md

 * A Markdown file (`intro.md`) that introduces the task and provides an overview of the application
 * A sample data file (`data.txt`) that contains product information

+# Task 9: Introduction to Statistics

+## Overview
+Statistics and probability are essential for data analysis.
+This task introduces key concepts such as mean, median, mode, and common distributions (normal, binomial, Poisson, and uniform).
+You'll also learn basic probability.

+## Objectives
+- Understand mean, median, and mode.
+- Learn common distributions:
+  - Normal
+  - Binomial
+  - Poisson
+  - Uniform
+- Grasp basic probability concepts.
+- Solve problems manually and document your work.

 ---

 Stay tuned for more updates and additional tasks as we progress through the Data Science Fellowship! 🚀